Employment Opportunities

 Education / Site Supervisor

-Openings: (1FT) Lakewood (1FT) Toms River - 40 hours per week
+(1FT) Lakewood (1FT) Toms River - 40 hours per week

 Monitors the implementation of education services and guides teaching staff in child development best practices for children ages 3 – 5 years old.
 Monitors and coordinates staff schedules internally and arrange/schedule substitutes for the center as mandated by Head Start Management and Programs.
 In addition, ensures safety of facility and coordinates service. •BA or BS in Early Childhood Education or related field with required minimal of 18 credits in Early Childhood credits.
 NJ Teacher Certification P-3 standard endorsement preferred. •Experience in supervising education staff required. •Valid New Jersey Driver's License and transportation. •Must be able to lift at least 45 pounds regularly with bending, stooping and lifting. •Proficient in all Microsoft applications and adapt quickly to agency software used. •Effective and relatable communication with clients, vendors and staff of diverse backgrounds.
 Eligible for FT paid time off, paid holidays and fringe benefits such as health, life, dental and 403b plan.
 Requires Fingerprint and CARI clearances as well per New Jersey Office of Licensing.